sharifme04/location-react-app/README.md

-First  enter the root director of the project then install the `node modules` by run:
+First  enter to the root director of the project then install the `node modules` by run:

 ### `npm install`